ishanpranav/rebus/Design.md

 Although each type of cargo is uniquely identified by its _mass_, this property does not affect a spacecraft\'s ability to carry it.
 ## Navigation
-The game universe is a grid of _regions of space_ which may be
+The game universe is a grid of hexagonal _regions of space_ which may be
 - _empty_, containing no permanent features;
 - _stellar_, containing a _star_; or
 - _planetary_, containing an _inhabited_ or an _uninhabited planet_.